Wheelbarrow Mine

 The lost Wheelbarrow Mine is claimed to have been located about 10 mi from Potlatch in Latah County, Idaho.
-The reported location is 3,871 feet above sea level, at coordinates 46.9975° N, 116.7833° W. The mine, believed to have been dug prior to 1890, was said to have produced $20,000 in gold, before a falling-out between its operators led to its abandonment.
+The reported location is 3,871 feet (1,179.9 meters) above sea level, at the coordinates 46.9975° N, 116.7833° W. The mine, believed to have been dug prior to 1890, was said to have produced $20,000 in gold, before a falling-out between its operators led to its abandonment.
 One of the operators later returned to the area to find the mine again, but was unsuccessful.
-In June 1939, miners with the Fitsum Mining company uncovered an abandoned mine matching the description of the Wheelbarrow mine, containing human bone presumed to belong to the other operator.
+In June 1939, miners with the Fitsum Mining company uncovered an abandoned mine matching the description of the Wheelbarrow mine, containing human bones, presumed to belong to the other operator.